 An efficient sales content management tool should have the below features to help sales reps do their job effectively:

 1. Host Sales Content

 Sales collateral management systems must host content to make it accessible by sales reps.
 Content could be heterogeneous such as videos, documents, spreadsheets, datasheets, battle cards, PowerPoints, URLs, and images.
 It is because assimilation of different types of sales material makes a deal happen.

 Sales content management systems should let reps distribute content to customers.
 While most sales reps use emails to interact with customers, they are not suited to send files with large file sizes.
 Sending content through sales content management systems (that can handle any file size without breaking down) helps sales reps address customer pain points promptly.

 3. Integrate with Email Providers

-Expecting a sales rep to use different tools - one for content interaction and one for email is (besides CRMs, email automation tools, etc.) can be unfair to them.
+Expecting a sales rep to use different tools - one for content interaction and one for email (besides CRMs, email automation tools, etc.) is a little unfair.
 Integrating with email providers such as Outlook and Gmail synchronizes all your conversations than having them in multiple systems.
-It ensures all your interactions are in one place and you know the stage in which your buyers are in their journey.
+It ensures all your interactions are in one place, and you know the stage in which your buyers are in their journey.

 4. Look for Sales Content

 Imagine having to scramble to look for your content when a buyer is showing keen interest to buy your product during a demo.
 Sales reps are often in a rush to meet their targets and need their tools handy to perform well.
 Sales content management platforms should let reps search for content intuitively to get what they're looking for instantly.